 But for person B this run is hard work and the body has to use 100% carbs to be able to cover the required amount of energy.
 In this case, zero calories are being burnt from fat (0%) and whereas the carb storage will be depleted after the run, he will be low in blood sugar and very very hungry (pic B).
 His body strongly requires fuel and he will easily eat double the amount of calories he just ran off.
 However, this is not beneficial if the aim is to lose body fat.
 And besides: The training effects of running based on fat supply and running on carbs are completely different.
 (Look forward to the following blog post about designing your running training).

 How to improve the fat burning?

-The secret to optimize your fat metabolism is to train in the right heart rate zone.
+The secret to optimizing your fat metabolism is to train in the right heart rate zone.

 The perfect training zone is the speed or heart rate zone where your body is already able to burn fat.
-Working out in this optimial zone increases the ability to use fats more efficiently even at a higher speed and lead to easier runs without feeling exhausted afterwards.
+Working out in this optimal zone increases the ability to use fats more efficiently even at a higher speed and lead to easier runs without feeling exhausted afterward.